 - Get quick information from DuckDuckGo in the search bar.

 - Full-text search for visited pages.

 - Dark theme

-The Dissenter is an open source web browser that blocks advertisements and trackers by default and improve your browsing experience faster and more secure.
-Dissenter also offers a feature called Comment Badge, that enables users to comment on all web sites, view comments posted by other users and have conversation with other users in real time.
+The Dissenter is an open-source web browser that blocks advertisements and trackers by default and improves your browsing experience faster and more securely.
+Dissenter also offers a feature called Comment Badge, which enables users to comment on all websites, view comments posted by other users, and have conversations with other users in real-time.

 The main highlight feature of Links is that it can run in graphics mode even for those systems which do not have X Server because of its support for Graphic drivers for X Server, Linux Framebuffer, svgalib, OS/2 PMShell, and Atheos GUI.

 These were some of the Open Source Browsers available on Linux.
 If you have some personal favorites, do mention them in your comments and we would include them in our list too.